mikefaille/-docker-group-daemonizer/README.md

   ```

 Usage :
-  Create docker group using this next naming schemes :
+  Create docker group using this next naming schemes : `docker-eqX`
-    docker-eqX
-  where X is a number between 1 and 100
+  where X is a number between 1 and 100.
+After exec it : `sudo docker-group-daemonizer`
-'''bash
-sudo docker-group-daemonizer'
-'''

 Result :
 Each docker-eqx group having users will obtain dedicated/isolated docker deamon.